Quantum Geometric Exciton Drift Velocity: Gapped Graphene in Zero Field

 with $|u_{\bf K}\rangle$ the ket corresponding to the state in Eq. \ref{ukdef}.
 Because $\bar{\chi}$ is independent of ${\bf K}$, using Eqs. \ref{single_particle_states} one can obtain a rather simple formal expression for ${\mathbfcal A}$,

-This quantity, however, is not quite what we want: we need the appropriate Berry's connections that can be formed into the dipole curvature.
+This quantity, however, is not quite what we want: we need the appropriate Berry's connections that can be formed into the quantum geometric dipole.
 To do so we consider states of the form

 which are the real space representations of the kets defined in Eq. \ref{udef}.
 Using $\beta_1+\beta_2=1$ we then have

 Writing

 we obtain